As Prepared for Delivery on November 17, 2020

 Now, I know we’re not out of the woods yet, and we still face some mighty challenges to get back to fully recovered economy.
 Moreover, the COVID-19 virus continues to pose a significant risk, even if we understand the virus better than we did a few months ago and treatments are improving.
 We still have a ways to go.

 But if you look at some of the numbers we’ve had reported in recent weeks, they paint a promising picture:

-- An estimated 33 percent growth rate (opens new window) in GDP in the third quarter, based on stronger consumer spending and business investment;
+- An estimated 33 percent growth rate (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) in GDP in the third quarter, based on stronger consumer spending and business investment;

 - A better than expected jobs report last month, with unemployment dropping to 6.9 percent – still higher than we want, but heading in the right direction; and

 - We’re seeing strong performance in the housing market, among other areas.